 Fishing Village for lunch

 Rates may differ depending on season and boat operator.
 Rental for snorkel and lifevest rental is included.
 Some tour operators also include lunch.
 If not, there is a stopover in the fishing village where you can buy cheap meals (around RM5-10).

 If you’re staying in a non-touristy part of Perhentian Island during low season, you might want to ask about the tours first.
 I stayed in Rainforest Beach which is a bit non-touristy even on a long weekend, and there weren’t enough guests to fill the quota of 4 people for the island hopping trip.
 It’s a good thing a local talked to the boatman directly and the latter organized for other tourists from another beach to join us.

 Perhentian Islands is one of the top diving locations in Malaysia, alongside Redang Island and Lang Tengah Island.
-It’s also one of the cheapest places to get PADI certified.
-There are PADI certification courses priced at RM950-1200, for 3-4 days.
+It’s ideal for new or advanced divers and it’s one of the cheapest places to get PADI certified.

 Some of the best diving sites in Perhentian include: